 1. CSS3 Animations

-Browser support for CSS3 has been growing over the past couple of years, and we’re finally reaching a stage where some of the fancy new CSS3 layout modules can be safely used in our websites.
+Browser support for CSS3 has been growing over the past couple of years, and we’re finally reaching a stage where some of the fancy new CSS3 layout modules can be safely used on our websites.

 Animated user interface elements are a fun way to help engage users, give them something while they wait for content to load and provide an element of surprise.
 Moving elements are everywhere.
-And they will continue to grow in popularity with in the coming year.
+And they will continue to grow in popularity within the coming year.

 2. Long Scrolling and Vertical Patterns